parthsarin/AIRacetrackGame/STORY.md

 	<img height="300px" src="img/donut.png" />
 </p>

+(I might have added the car in Photoshop, but it's still pretty cool, okay!)

 At the same time, Colin and Parth got involved in a discussion about the physics of the car they were modeling.
-They spent a lot of time rehashing equations they'd learned in high school physics.
+They spent a lot of time rederiving equations they'd learned in high school physics.
 Well, Parth did, at least... let's just blame it on the Texas public school system.
 After getting his bearings, Colin went to bed.

 ### A brief aside on Parth's not-so-secret obsession
 If you haven't figured it out by now, Parth **loves** commenting.
 I think he writes more comments than he does code.
 Even on tests!
 Parth treats CS tests like they're PWR essays.
 In his free time, he'll *read back over the code* that others have written and *add comments to it*!
 As far as we can tell, he's always been this way.
-Many of us suspect, though, that he was bitten by a radioactive Supreme Court Justice and now can't stop himself from writing an obscene amount of unnecesary information next to functional code.

-Parth definitely wants to turn his codebases into legal documents...
+Many of us suspect that he was bitten by a radioactive Supreme Court Justice and now can't stop himself from writing an obscene amount of unnecesary information next to functional code.
+He definitely wants to turn his codebases into legal documents...

 > With <3 by @jpac